 This is an introduction to the world of viruses.
-Virus is a Latin word used by doctors that means “your guess is as good as mine.”
+Virus is a Latin word used by doctors that means “your guess is as good as mine, it’ll probably go away in time.”
 OK, well, actually it’s from the Latin word virulent meaning toxin or poison.
-They named it that because people who contracted a virus often displayed symptoms similar to poisoning, like fever, cold sweats, vomiting, bleeding out your eyes, death, stuff like that.
-Viruses are not at all related to bacteria.
-Unlike bacteria, which replicates on its own while listening to smooth jazz, viruses require a host cell and a bottle of wine to get the job done.
+They named it that because people who contracted a virus often displayed symptoms similar to poisoning, like fever, cold sweats, vomiting, death, stuff like that.
+Viruses are not bacteria.
+Unlike bacteria, which replicates on its own, viruses require a host cell.
 Once infected, the cell begins replicating the virus until it explodes, releasing the replicated viruses in a process called lysis.
-Viruses are not technically alive, which makes it hard to get rid of them.
-They are essentially packets of DNA or RNA that float around infecting cells and killing them.
+Viruses are not technically alive, which makes them hard to kill.
+They are essentially packets of DNA or RNA that float around infecting cells and killing them and making your life miserable.

 Technically, there is no cure for influenza.
 It mutates and adapts so quickly that it is impossible to develop a vaccine that will protect you from all the strains.
 So, medical professionals focus on preventative measures and treating the symptoms.
 The first thing you can do is get the immunization for the year.
 It is a shot in the dark, but it’s an educated one.
 Secondly, reduce your stress during flu season.
 Stress is hard on your body and weakens your immune system.
 If you get the flu, go see the doctor, stay at home, and don’t get anyone else sick.
 Get antiviral medication from your doctor and take them as prescribed.
 Don’t forget to drink plenty of liquids with electrolytes in them.